About The Challenge

 Teams in the Advanced Class (13 – 19 years) get to convert full size petrol go karts into high powered electric karts which they test and race on a track to see which is the fastest and most energy efficient.
 The top six teams will get to demonstrate their self-build electric karts in the Fanzone area of the London EPrix in July 2020 and celebrate their achievement within the highest echelons of electric motorsport.

 PROTOEV ADVANCED CLASS SCHEDULE

 Duration: 4-month programme for students 13 -19 years.
 Apr – July 2020

 Activities: A programme of kart building workshops will be delivered once a week for 12 weeks, leading up to 1 x test day and the race final in mid-July

 Who Can Apply: Schools, Colleges and Youth Clubs in target locations.

 Locations: Greater Manchester, London, Oxford, Cardiff and West Midlands

 Learning: Materials include training webinars, build manual & lesson plans

-Cost: £10k per team (fully funded for Sported groups)
+Cost: £5k per team + teams must raise an additional £5k through sponsorship (fully funded for Sported groups)